 Located along the forested floodplains of the Zambezi River in north-eastern Zimbabwe, this UNESCO World Heritage Site is one of Africa’s last unspoilt wildernesses.
 Perhaps not as easily accessible for tourists as Hwange National Park, but there are many pros for visiting Mana Pools: prolific wildlife, scenic vistas of the Zambezi River, photogenic forests, and fewer tourists.
 Many seasoned safari experts regard Mana Pools as the epitome of authentic game viewing in Africa, as well as one of the top locations for walking safaris and canoe safaris.
 You can self-drive, or stay in a guide-led lodge, both of which allow for numerous opportunities to live at close quarters with elephant, hyena, lion and hippo.
 Read more posts about Mana Pools.

 4. Matobo National Park (Matopos)

 In this unique landscape of balancing rock formations and granite hills, rhinos can be found meandering through the vegetation, whilst eagles soar overhead.
-The caves here have been inhabited my man for thousands of years, leaving a legacy of rock paintings and legends for future generations.
+The caves here have been inhabited my man since prehistoric times, leaving a legacy of rock paintings for future generations.
 The spiritual atmosphere of Matobo National Park is felt by even the most world-weary of visitors, and you shouldn’t overlook it in your visit to Zimbabwe.
 The nearby city of Bulawayo is also a historical icon; read posts about Matopos and Bulawayo.

 5. Great Zimbabwe Ruins & Monument